Dr Matthieu Muffato

 I then moved to Ensembl, as a developer in the comparative-genomics team (aka Compara), and became the project leader a few years later.
 My initial focus was the pipeline that builds protein-trees for the Ensembl release, but over the years I worked on every pipeline, every corner of the API, and extensively contributed to the eHive workflow manager.

 I joined the Sanger Institute in February 2021, to form the Informatics Infrastructure team of the Tree of Life programme.
-I have since been recruiting my team, and we are now working on setting up the infrastructure.
+I have recruited 7 team members, with skills covering data curation & management, software development & operations, and bioinformatics.

 Team Lead, Informatics Infrastructure, WSI, UK